-- (1) Included in cash and cash equivalents on our condensed consolidated balance sheet. - (2) \$27.1 million was included in cash and cash equivalents on our condensed consolidated balance sheet, with the difference included in short-term investments on our condensed consolidated balance sheet. - (3) Included in short-term investments on our condensed consolidated balance sheet. - (4) \$15.0 million was included in cash and cash equivalents on our condensed consolidated balance sheet, with the difference included in short-term investments on our condensed consolidated balance sheet. - (5) Included in other current assets on our condensed consolidated balance sheet. - (6) \$50.2 million was included in cash and cash equivalents on our condensed consolidated balance sheet, with the difference included in short-term investments on our condensed consolidated balance sheet. - (7) \$14.2 million was included in cash and cash equivalents on our condensed consolidated balance sheet, with the difference included in short-term investments on our condensed consolidated balance sheet.
+- (1) Included in cash and cash equivalents. - (2) \$4.0 million was included in cash and cash equivalents, with the difference included in short-term investments. - (3) Included in short-term investments. - (4) \$21.6 million was included in cash and cash equivalents, with the difference included in short-term investments. - (5) Included in other current assets. - (6) \$50.2 million was included in cash and cash equivalents, with the difference included in short-term investments. - (7) \$14.2 million was included in cash and cash equivalents, with the difference included in short-term investments.